What is a content creator exactly?

 That said, let’s now drill down into a digital writer’s job description.

-What Does A Content Creator Do?
-9 Tasks Pro Writers Do Everyday
+What Do Successful Content Creators Do?
+9 Tasks Pro Web Writers Do Everyday

 A writer just writes, right?